deadalusai/rust-for-csharp-developers/notes.md

 The rule is that `foo` must live **at least** as long as `inner`.

+# Borrowing six (lifetimes)

+I mentioned earlier that all borrows have a lifetime.

+The borrow checker can often determine the lifetime of a reference automatically.
+When it can't, we can use "lifetime parameters" to help it out.

+Like generic parameters, lifetime parameters must be declared as part of a type, trait or functionn.

+Lifetime parameters are prefixed with a single apostrophe: `'`

-# Borrowing five
+# Borrowing seven (giving up)

 You will not always want to work with borrowed values - either you want to own the data you're working with, or you find yourself "fighting with the borrow checker".

 One way to take ownership of a borrowed value is to copy it - we can do so with the `clone` function.